Middleton, Massachusetts

 Middleton is a town in Essex County, Massachusetts, United States.
 The population was 9,779 at the 2020 census.

 History

 Before European colonial settlement, the area was home to a number of native settlements.
 The area fell along an ill-defined "border" region between the Massachusett and Pennacook.
 The tribes in this region generally spoke the Abenaki language, with major local tribes being the Naumkeag and Agawam.
 Will's Hill in modern-day Middleton was home to a winter village founded by an Algonquin Sachem.

 Middleton was first settled by Europeans in 1659, and was officially incorporated in 1728.
-Prior to 1728 it was considered a part of Salem, and contains territory previously within the limits of Andover, Boxford, and Topsfield.
+Prior to 1728 it was considered a part of Topsfield, and contained territory previously within the city of Salem.